Craniotomy for Excision of a Cerebral Arteriovenous Malformation

 A craniotomy is surgery to open your skull and operate on your brain.
-You may need a craniotomy if you have an arteriovenous malformation (AVM).
+This surgery is used to remove an arteriovenous malformation (AVM).
 An AVM is an abnormal connection between the arteries and veins in your brain.
-An AVM may be found anywhere in your brain.
 You may need a craniotomy if your AVM causes your brain to bleed.
 You may also need a craniotomy if you have symptoms such as seizures, headaches, or speech problems.

-Your primary healthcare provider may do tests to make certain that your AVM was completely removed.
-He will also decide when it is time to remove your stitches and bandages.
+You may need tests to make sure that your AVM was completely removed.
+You may also need stitches removed.
 Write down your questions so you remember to ask them during your visits.

 For more information:

 Web Address: http://www.biausa.org

 - National Institute of Neurological Disorders and Stroke